You can create assignments alongside other content.

 Doesn't seem familiar?
 Jump to the "Original" help about the basics of assignments.

 Add the assignment essentials.
 Provide an intuitive assignment title so students can easily find the assignment among your course content.
-The title appears as the link students select to view the materials.
-If you don't add a title, "New Assignment" appears in the content list.
+On the Course Content page, the title appears as the link students select to view the materials.
+If you don't add a title, "New Assignment" and the date appear in the content list.
+If you add no content, the assignment won't appear on the Course Content page.

 Add text, files, and questions.
 Select the plus sign to open the menu and make a selection.
+You can choose a question type or reuse questions and content from existing assessments.
 You can add files and text, such as instructions for the assignment.
 You can also add files from cloud storage, such as OneDrive® and Google Drive™.

 Show or hide the assignment.
 Students can't see an assignment until you choose to show it.
 You can create all your content ahead of time and choose what you want students to see based on your schedule.
 You can also set availability conditions based on date, time, and performance on other items in the course gradebook.
 On the Course Content page, students can see when you set the assignment to show.